The Bed and Breakfast Academy Blog

 Collage of autumn breakfast dishes featuring blackberry pancakes with apple and blackberry compote, maple oat ginger scones, cinnamon swirl banana bread, roasted tomatoes with halloumi on brioche, and a bowl of fresh plums.
 The image promotes '7 Autumn Breakfast Recipes' from the Bed and Breakfast Academy, showcasing a cozy kitchen and autumn-inspired ingredients.

-7 Easy Autumn Breakfast Ideas with Seasonal Ingredients for B&Bs
+8 Easy Autumn Breakfast Ideas for B&Bs Using Seasonal Ingredients

 Blackberry pancakes with apple, blackberry, and cinnamon compote